 Life Insurance Lawyer Michigan

-Although Michigan state laws and legislature exist which protect policy holders and beneficiaries from wrongdoing by their company, some instances of bad faith or breaches of contract will still occur.
+Although current Michigan state laws and legislature protect policy holders and beneficiaries from wrongdoing by their insurance company, some instances of bad faith or breaches of contract will still occur.
 The truth is that an insurance company is likely to make more money (in the short run, at least) by denying as many policies as possible.
 Using such strategies as retroactively cancelling policies due to "material misrepresentation" (relevant information missing from an application, such as tobacco usage), a company may avoid paying out on a policy which otherwise might have been valid.

 A denial of your policy may leave you with financial hardships for the rest of your life.
 A delayed policy will leave you left wanting at present and wondering if you will ever get the payment you were promised.
 Sometimes, taking legal action is the only thing you can do.
 We offer a free case evaluation to see how we can help you.
 When you work with one of our attorneys, you will work with a professional who has experience and who cares about the outcome of your case.
 We usually recover the full amount of the policy for our clients.

 When an insurance company engages in bad faith decision making, the only real recourse left to a policyholder is to pursue insurance bad faith litigation against the insurance company.
 Insurance bad faith occurs when an insurance company unreasonably fails to fully and fairly pay claims promptly.